datasektionen/hive/README.md

 docker compose up -d --build
 ```

-and then `docker compose down` when you're done. **If you would like live-reload
+and then `docker compose down` when you're done. _Note that the default Docker
+Compose setup requires a `secrets.env` file, so you should
+`cp secrets.env{.example,}` beforehand and fill in appropriate values._

-when you change something** (despite the unfortunate compilation speeds), you
+**If you would like live-reload when you change something** (despite the
-can instead use:
+unfortunate compilation speeds), you can instead use:

 ```sh
 docker compose up --watch